tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 * On the date that COM takes responsibility if a COM has been supporting
 * 7 days after COM takes responsibility for a case with no supporting period (?)

+## Managing email reminders

+While the email reminders were received well in UR, there is a need for users to be able to choose which emails they receive.
+Preferences chosen on the Manage email reminders page should apply to all cases.